Pros: Local accounts in multiple countries. No monthly fees. Good rates for international transfers. Personal onboarding and customer service.

 Cons: Limited app.
 Availability of accounts and capabilities can be confusing.

 Airwallex used “better than a bank” in the first year of its marketing.
-We opened an account with Airwallex as we were fed up with the high fees, frustrating customer service and terrible online interface of the business account we had in a traditional high street bank.
+We opened an account with Airwallex as we were fed up with the high fees, frustrating customer service and terrible online interface of the business account we had at a traditional high street bank.

 Turned out the “better than” claim was true.

-The upbeat and contemporary interface of Airwallex made checking the account almost too much fun: we were probably checking it more than we truly had to, just because the interface was so intuitive and informative.
+The upbeat and contemporary interface of Airwallex made checking the account almost too much fun.
+We were probably checking it more than we truly had to, just because the interface was so intuitive and informative.

 What are the alternatives?